ahmed-arafaath/Scrinota/README.md

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements
 This extension was developed as a final project for the course CS50.
-Go to this [link](https://cs50.harvard.edu/x/2021/) for more details.
+Go to this [link](https://cs50.harvard.edu/x/2021/) for more details on the course.
+This course teaches students how to think algorithmically and solve problems efficiently.
+Topics include abstraction, algorithms, data structures, encapsulation, resource management, security, software engineering, and web programming.
+Languages include C, Python, and SQL plus HTML, CSS, and JavaScript.

-Thanks Prof. Malan, Brian, Dough for making me curious about lower level details in Computer Science.
+Thanks Prof. David Malan, Brian Yu, Doug Lloyd for introducing me to the world of computer science.
 Through working on this project I had the most fun in solving the challenges and thinking about implementation in lower level.
-With the help of this course, I was able to bring my abstract idea into reality.
+With the help of this course, I was able to bring my abstract idea into logical reality.